Our advising team can help you understand degree requirements and select courses that fit your interests and career goals.

 - If necessary, you can return to Starnet to check the appointment you've scheduled or to cancel or to reschedule your appointment.

 - If you are not physically on this campus, we can advise by phone.
 Please schedule an appointment by calling 812-855-2151 and our administrative assistant will schedule your appointment.
-This is the only appointment scheduling he will do.
+Alternatively, you can indicate schedule via Starnet by noting that this is a phone appointment in the purpose section and by leaving your phone number for an advisor.

-Academic advising for registration starts 2-4 weeks before Early Enrollment:
+Academic advising for registration in starts 2-4 weeks before Early Enrollment:

 - If you already know the classes you need to take next semester, then you do not need to schedule a meeting with your advisor before you register online.